College Catalog Fall 2016 - Spring 2017

 |Laboratory Science (4 credit hours) from GE 2||4|

-Restricted Electives by Advisement2 - 9 credit hours
+Unrestricted Electives by Advisement2 - 4-6 credit hours

 1 English is by placement according to competency.

-3 The number of Unrestricted Elective credit hours will vary depending on the number of credits earned in other areas.
-A student must work closely with their academic advisor to determine the number of Unrestricted Electives needed for graduation.
+2 The Unrestricted Elective credit hours and courses will vary depending on credits earned in other areas and the goal of the student.
+Students must work closely with their academic advisor to determine the Unrestricted Electives needed for graduation.
+Students who plan to transfer must have taken courses from all ten GE areas.

 Student Learning Outcomes